michelle-sonde/michelle-sonde/README.md

 ## About Me

 - I analyze, clean, and visualize data using Python and SQL
-- I enjoy working on real-world datasets — from earthquakes to finance
+- I enjoy working on real-world datasets
 - I blend data analysis with content creation and storytelling
 - Currently learning Machine Learning, APIs, and dashboard development
-- Goal: Become a world-class Data Scientist and build impactful projects
+- Goal: Become a world-class Data Engineer and build impactful projects

 ---